Skip to main content

 The first level of organisation is called a package.
 A package is a way that we can group a bunch of closely related files together, and especially (but not always) so that we can reuse common code in different projects.
 A package can contain a variety of things, such as a single node, a set of nodes and configuration files, models for a robot, software libraries, or anything else you want!

-Packages Screenshot
+Packages screenshot

 In addition to its own files, each package includes a list of which other packages it depends on, things it needs in order to work.